Northwest Arnhem Land Fire Abatement

 Project Information:

-Northwest Arnhem Land Fire Abatement is a savanna fire management project located in the remote West Arnhem Land region of the Northern Territory.
-The project area is situated approximately 60km north of the indigenous community of Gunbalanya (Oenpelli) and covers a substantial 665,192 hectares of Aboriginal freehold land.
-Registered in December 2022, the project operates within the West Arnhem Shire, a region primarily dedicated to indigenous land management, conservation, and cultural activities rather than conventional agriculture.
+Northwest Arnhem Land Fire Abatement is a savanna fire management project located in the remote West Arnhem Land region of the Northern Territory, approximately 60km north of the town of Gunbalanya.
+It was registered in December 2022 and covers a massive 665,192.07 hectares of Aboriginal freehold land.
+The primary land use in this remote region is traditional Aboriginal land management and conservation, preserving culturally and ecologically significant landscapes.